troldal/OpenXLSX/README.md

   Note also that while UTF-8 is well supported on Linux and MacOS, support on Windows is more limited.
 For example, output of non-ASCII characters (e.g. Chinese or Japanese characters) to the terminal window will look like gibberish.

 ## Example Programs
+The following example programs illustrates the key features of OpenXLSX.
+The source code is included in the 'examples' directory in the OpenXLSX repository.

 ### Basic Usage